joloponogo/Resilience-Hackathon/backend/README.md

 The target location can easily be changed by modifying the attributes for `ox.graph_from_place`/`ox.graph_from_address`.
 The start-/endpoint locations can be extended by modifying the `places`- dictionary.

-To further optimise the algorithm, the notebook `VeloSafe_GraphDataAnalysis.ipynb` might help in getting an overview of the available attributes.
+To further optimize the algorithm, the notebook `VeloSafe_GraphDataAnalysis.ipynb` might help in getting an overview of the available attributes.

 ## Algorithm details